Understanding the importance of pollinators

 Examples of outstanding projects

-In other projects, Schwartau has launched a ‘bee-helper’ natural spread with which the company raises awareness with over two million consumers for the importance of meadow orchards for pollinators.
-The company has contributed to funding the expansion of these orchards and helped plant 500,000m2 of bee-friendly wildflower meadows.
+In other projects, Schwartau has launched a ‘bee-helper’ natural spread with which the company raises awareness with over two million consumers on the importance of pollinators.
+The company has contributed to funding the plantation of over 2,500 pollinator-friendly high-stem fruit trees such as wild meadows.
+Since 2022, Schwartau has been collaborating with fruit farmers, supporting them to initiate agricultural practices to foster biodiversity and soil health.

 In southern Europe, Hero Spain is spreading the word about bee health by increasing external communication and aligning it with a new honey product made from their own bee-hives.